Occupational Therapy Assistant 2017-18 Student Handbook

 The goal of the School of Nursing and Health Professions is to prepare students to become health care leaders who make a difference in their patients’ lives and in the community.
 They care for others by integrating the person’s injury or illness within the context of their life situation.
 The faculty in the School of Nursing and Health Professions has a responsibility to graduate ethical, competent, committed and evidenced-based professionals within their chosen health professions.

 The occupational therapy assistant (OTA) is a health professional that promotes health and wellness to those who are at risk for developing an illness, injury, disease, disorder, condition, impairment, disability, activity limitation or participation restriction through therapeutic use of occupations or everyday activities (AOTA, 2002).
-Specifically, the OTA seeks to help clients adapt to occupational (everyday activity) challenges that they encounter over a life course (Schultz & Schkade, 1992).
+Specifically, to help clients adapt to occupational (everyday activity) challenges that they encounter over a life course (Schultz & Schkade, 1992).

-Trinity will consider applicants to the Occupational Therapy Assistant Program who possess essential technical physical skills, sensory/ perceptual skills, emotional regulation skills, cognitive skills, communication and social skills.
+The School of Nursing and Health Professions will consider applicants to the Occupational Therapy Assistant Program who possess essential technical physical skills, sensory/ perceptual skills, emotional regulation skills, cognitive skills, communication and social skills.
 These skills are necessary to ensure patient safety in fieldwork experiences, provide occupation-based as well as evidenced-based intervention and to function in academic as well as clinical/community settings.

 Standard I /Motor & Praxis: The ability to move and physically and skillfully interact with tasks, objects, contexts and environments.
+Skill requirements include: